They don't get much dandier than Master Big Star. Yes, that's his real name.

 Jeff Winger on Community is preoccupied with his appearance to such a ridiculous degree that it's become a Running Gag.
 This ties in with the fact that he's pretty much a Hipster.

-Richard Castle is something like one of these, having been called a 'metrosexual' by numerous people in the past.
+The title character in Castle is something like one of these, having been called a 'metrosexual' by numerous people in the past.
 He once spent the entire time during a crime scene investigation gushing over the decorative tastes of the owners.
 Another time, the investigation was briefly sidelined while he introduced Those Two Guys Ryan and Esposito to the victim's range of heated male body products, particularly the shaving cream.

 Vince Noir of The Mighty Boosh, especially in the third season.
 His hair is always dyed, teased and styled, he wears capes, gloves, low-cut jumpsuits, stack-heeled platform boots, feather boas, and most of his wardrobe is shiny and/or skin-tight.
 On the one occasion he shows up dressed in a normal, conservative outfit with plain hair, Howard faints.